flatml(1) General Commands Manual

 NAME

-flatml — A shell filter flattening markup properties in XML, JSON or YAML format to a key/value “per line” format.
+flatml — A shell filter flattening markup properties of XML, JSON, YAML, INI or PROPERTIES format to a key/value per line format for easy addressing elements in complex data sets.

 SYNOPSIS